meghananagaraj91/myRetail/README.md

 a) Download as a ZIP file   OR

 b) Clone the git project from git-bash or command prompt (You must have git setup)

-6. Import the project into eclipse –   File->import

 ###### __Test the project:__